mschwab56/streembitseed/README.md

 regularly to indicate new official, stable release versions of Streemio Core.

-The codebase is maintained using the ìcontributor workflowî where everyone without exception contributes patch proposals using ìpull requestsî.
+The codebase is maintained using the ‚Äúcontributor workflow‚Äù where everyone without exception contributes patch proposals using ‚Äúpull requests‚Äù.
 This facilitates social contribution, easy testing and peer review.

 To contribute a patch, the workflow is as follows: